 Princeton Times-Republic June 8, 1944 – “The Handcraft Company has moved into its new home, formerly the American House building, where much needed additional floor space will greatly facilitate assembling and shipment of its famous knitwear products. … The American House closed its tavern last Saturday evening although a limited number of rooms will be maintained for the time being by the Schewes to accommodate the traveling public.
 The site of the American House has been used for hotel purposes since 1852 when it was occupied by the New York Hotel.”

-That’s as far as I have gotten in my research.
-I know the Hiestands built a large addition to the building in the 1950s, and I’ll update each of the lot histories as my research advances.
-If you can fill in any of the gaps, please let me know.
+That is as far as I have gotten in my research, but I will update as I gather more information.
+If you can fill in any gaps or provide corrections, please let me know.

 Thank you for reading and caring about local history.